xan105/web-vanilla-query/README.md

 =====

 DOM manipulation and traversal in Vanilla JS with chaining.<br/>
-Like jQuery but with a Vanilla flavor.
+Like jQuery but with a Vanilla flavor 😋.

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.